CybersShell/backy/README.md

 commands:
   stop-docker-container:
     cmd: docker
-    cmdArgs:
+    Args:
       - compose
       - -f /some/path/to/docker-compose.yaml
       - down
     # if host is not defined,
     host: some-host
-    env: ~/path/to/env/file
   backup-docker-container-script:
     cmd: /path/to/script
     host: some-host
-    env: ~/path/to/env/file
   shell-cmd:
     cmd: rsync
     shell: bash
-    cmdArgs:
+    Args:
       - -av some-host:/path/to/data ~/Docker/Backups/docker-data
   hostname:
     cmd: hostname

 cmd-configs:
-  # this can be any name you want
+  cmds-to-run: # this can be any name you want
-  cmds-to-run:
     # all commands have to be defined
     order:
       - stop-docker-container